 In the 1970s and 1980s, floppy disks were the primary storage device for word processors and personal computers, and became the standard way to distribute software.

 Word processing manufacturers like Wang were anxious for disks smaller than 8 inches.
-The design that became the popular 5¼ inch disk was inspired by the size of a cocktail napkin.
-Because the drive could fit in a PC, it revolutionized personal data storage.View Artifact Detail
+The design that became the popular 5.25-inch disk was inspired by the size of a cocktail napkin.
+Because the drive could fit inside a PC case, it revolutionized personal data storage.View Artifact Detail

 The Floppy Disk: from Mainframe to PC